top of page

 -

-How do I buy produce?We are currently on selling produce at the Western Wake Farmers Market in Morrisville, Saturday from 8 to 12.
-We may be adding addition options and locations for our fall/winter season so sign up for our email to be alerted when things change.
+How do I buy produce?We are currently selling produce at two locations: 1) Briar Chapel Farmers Market in Chapel Hill, Fridays from 4-6pm 2) Western Wake Farmers Market in Morrisville, Saturdays from 8am to 12pm We may be adding addition options and locations for our spring/summer season so sign up for our email to be alerted when things change.

 -

-Can I come visit/volunteer at the farm?We only have folks out to the farm by appointment.
-But we'd love to show you around and talk about what we're up to.
-Usually, we try to schedule visits during our pickup hours on Thursdays.
-We are not currently accepting volunteers.
-Our bathroom facilities are limited, and we're just not set up to handle that type of activity.
+Can I come visit/volunteer at the farm?We are not currently accepting volunteers.
+Our bathroom facilities are limited, and we're just not set up to handle that type of activity, yet.
+You can sign up for our weekly email to be the first to know when we open volunteer hours.
 Right now, there are several farms in the area that offer volunteer opportunities.
 Raleigh City Farm in Raleigh Catawba Trail Farm in Durham Interfaith Food Shuttle in Cary

 -

-What do you use for pesticides?We don't use them!
-Instead we use a combination of cultural practices amied at reducing pest pressure.
-We use bug netting, trap crops, companion planting and hand removal, but our most important defense against pests is to set up the conditions for healthy soil so our plants can grow strong and resist the pest pressures.
+What do you use for pesticides?We don't use any chemical pesticides!
+Instead, we use a combination of cultural practices aimed at reducing pest pressure.
+We use bug netting, trap crops, companion planting and hand removal.
+But our most important defense against pests is to set up the conditions for healthy soil so our plants can grow strong and resist the pest pressures.
+If we're managing an unusual situation and resort to spraying, we use things like diatomaceous earth, castile soap or other plant-based products that are O.M.R.I. approved.

 -